Lokad/CashDB/Contributing.md

 reasonably close to the tip of the chain - ideally within the last 20,000 blocks or so.

-While Terab performs a lazy pruning over its coin, there is no explict pruning that provides the guarantee that could be used to raise `OldestOrphanHeight`.
+While CashDB performs a lazy pruning over its coin, there is no explict pruning that provides the guarantee that could be used to raise `OldestOrphanHeight`.

 As this pruning does not need to happen more frequently than once in a couple of